Key takeaways

 The next 24 hours: practical plan

-If your dog is otherwise normal (happy, drinking, no repeated vomiting):
+If your dog is otherwise normal (alert, drinking, no repeated vomiting, no pain):

-- Feed small, bland, easy meals for about 24 hours (your veterinarian may recommend a specific therapeutic gastrointestinal diet—follow their advice if you have it).
+- Feed small, bland, easy meals for about 24 hours once vomiting has not occurred for several hours.
+Your veterinarian may recommend a specific therapeutic gastrointestinal diet—follow their advice if you already have one.

-- Return gradually to the normal dog diet once stool firms.
+- Return gradually to the normal dog diet over 2–3 days once stool firms.
+Do not jump straight to full portions plus new treats.

-Do not pile on new supplements, human medications, or random home remedies without veterinary guidance.
+Do not pile on new supplements, human anti-diarrheal medications, or random home remedies without veterinary guidance.
+Some human products contain xylitol or doses unsafe for dogs.

 Red flags: call your veterinarian